markwemekamp/RankOne-Umbraco-SEO-Tool/README.md

 RankOne is a collection of SEO tools for Umbraco that aim to optimize your content according to the latest SEO standards.

-RankOne currently contains 4 different tools for Umbraco:
+RankOne currently contains 5 different tools for Umbraco:
 - A dashboard which will allow you to view the complete the seo score of all pages in your Umbraco installation
-- A doctype composition with title, meta description and meta keywords
+- A doctype composition with title, meta description and meta keywords with a corresponding partial view
 - Dashboard property editor: Score based list of seo improvements
 - Summary property editor: A list of seo improvements
 - Result preview property editor: A google search result preview